 2013 Hyundai Genesis Coupe Performance

 With more power, as well as updated transmissions and suspension components, test drivers report that the 2013 Hyundai Genesis Coupe has become a more credible sports car.
-Still, some say that while the Genesis Coupe offers a balanced ride and good power, it falls short with handling that trails competitors like the Scion FR-S.
+Still, some say that while the Genesis Coupe offers a balanced ride and good power, it falls short with handling that trails that of competitors like the Scion FR-S.

 - "Under hard throttle, the exhaust emits a mild midrange honk that climbs in pitch with acceleration.
 Outside of the car the tone is even more raucous, and should be music to the ears of any remaining members of the Fast and Furious club." -- Car and Driver